 two internal examiners; the course responsible and an internal censor.

-The re-exam consists of two parts: A 4-day report (Monday to Thursday) with an oral defense (Friday) counting for 60% of the grade.
-New exercise solutions can be handed in to cover the continuous part of the evaluation (40%) no later than 2 weeks before the start of the 4-day report.year.”
+The re-exam consists of two parts: A 4-day report (Monday to Thursday) with an oral defense (Friday) counting for 30% of the grade.
+New solutions to the weekly exercies can be handed in to cover the continuous part of the evaluation (70%) no later than 2 weeks before the start of the 4-day report.

 Criteria for exam assesment